Risk-Team/CAVAanalytics/README.md

 solve the issue. loadR.java depends on rJava and this installation can be troublesome.

-**Note than only very few climate models are currently available for remote data loading. **

 ### 2) JupyterHub

 You can request access to the University of Cantabria JupyterHub, where